pablodecm/phd_thesis/src/102_chapter_2.md

 ### Hadronic Calorimeter

-The purpose of the CMS hadron calorimeter (HCAL) is to measure the energy and position of all long-lived neutral or charged mesons and baryons produced as a result of the collision, typically including pions, kaons, protons and neutrons.
+The purpose of the hadron calorimeter (HCAL) is to measure the energy and position of all long-lived neutral or charged mesons and baryons produced as a result of the collision, typically including pions, kaons, protons and neutrons.
 The main detecting elements of this sub-detector